Prospects of measuring the atmospheric muon neutrino and anti-neutrino flux ratio with the ATLAS detector: Introduction

 Therefore, for energies of the order of a GeV or so, we expect both $\pi^+$ and $\pi^-$ decays to produce equal numbers of $\nu_\mu$ and $\overline{\nu}_\mu$, as long as the muons decay on their way to the sea-level, with the ratio:

-For higher energies, the muons do not decay before reaching sea-level, and the ratio starts to increase, as more $\pi^+$ are produced compared to $\pi^-$ in proton interactions with air molecules, due to a larger value of the fragmentation function.
+For higher energies, the muons do not decay before reaching sea-level, and the ratio starts to increase, as more $\pi^+$ are produced compared to $\pi^-$ in proton interactions with air molecules, given the respective quark contents.
 At even higher energies, $K-$mesons are also produced in increasingly larger numbers, with more $K^+$ than $K^-$, with the following dominant decay modes: $K^+ \rightarrow \mu^+ \nu_\mu (64\%)$, $\pi^+ \pi^0 (21 \%)$, $\pi^0 \mu^+ \nu_\mu (3 \%)$, $\pi^+\pi^+\pi^- (6\%)$ and $\pi^+ \pi^0\pi^0 (2\%)$.
 Combining these inputs, we see that the ratio $R_{\nu_\mu/ \overline{\nu}_\mu}$ starts from 1 at low energies, and then grows at higher energies.
 Its value, averaged over all zenith angles is around 1.2 at 10 GeV neutrino energy, 1.4 at 100 GeV, 1.5 at 1 TeV, etc, using the flux model of Honda et al~\cite{Honda:2015fha, Honda:2011nf}.

-However, as we can see from Refs.~\cite{Honda:2015fha, Honda:2011nf,SK_Full}, significant uncertainties in the muon (anti-)neutrino flux ratio $R_{\nu_\mu/ \overline{\nu}_\mu}$ exists, when we compare the predictions of different flux models, with differences of $25\%$ or higher at energies of order 100 GeV~\cite{Battistoni:2003ju, Honda:2004yz, Barr:2004br}.
-This significant difference between neutrino and anti-neutrino fluxes may not only impact atmospheric neutrino physics analyses, they are sensitive to the flux model parameters that may feed into the total neutrino flux as well.
-The goal of this paper is to discuss experimental measurements of this ratio, which, when included in the fits, may be helpful in reducing the uncertainties of the atmospheric flux models.
+However, as we can see from Refs.~\cite{Honda:2015fha, Honda:2011nf,SK_Full}, significant uncertainties in the muon (anti-)neutrino flux ratio $R_{\nu_\mu/ \overline{\nu}_\mu}$ exists, when we compare the predictions of different flux models, with differences of $25\%$ or higher at neutrino energies of order 100 GeV~\cite{Battistoni:2003ju, Honda:2004yz, Barr:2004br}. {\em This significant difference between neutrino and anti-neutrino fluxes may not only impact atmospheric neutrino physics analyses, they are sensitive to the flux model parameters that may feed into the total neutrino flux as well.
+The goal of this paper is to discuss experimental measurements of this ratio, which, when included in the fits, may be helpful in reducing the uncertainties of the atmospheric flux models.} In this connection, the charge ratio of cosmic ray muons has been measured earlier, see for example, Refs.\cite{Super-Kamiokande:2024rwz,Yanez:2019bnw}.
+Most neutrino detectors, such as Super-Kamiokande (SK) and IceCube, primarily measure the total neutrino-antineutrino flux \cite{Super-Kamiokande:2015qek,IceCubeCollaboration:2023wtb}.
+However, in SK, antineutrinos can be identified via neutron-tagging \cite{Beacom:2003nk}, although this method works for antineutrinos of energy less than around $30$ GeV, and in addition the efficiency is rather low \cite{Super-Kamiokande:2022hxq,Super-Kamiokande:2023ahc}.
+In this paper, \textit{we propose to extend these previous studies by tagging both neutrinos and antineutrinos at ATLAS with a larger efficiency}.

 As is well-known, although neutrinos are the most abundant cosmic rays at the sea level, their detection is hard due to small neutrino-nucleon scattering cross-sections.
 For example, the cross-section for producing a charged lepton (averaged over neutrino and anti-neutrino) in a broad energy range of 1 GeV to 3000 GeV is approximately $0.5 \times 10^{-38} {~\rm cm}^2 \times E_\nu (\rm GeV)$.
 On the other hand, the neutrino flux around 1 GeV energy, summed over all directions is around $1 {~\rm cm}^{-2} {\rm s}^{-1}$.
 Thus, for 1 GeV atmospheric neutrinos one expects around $100$ neutrino interactions in a detector of fiducial mass 1 kiloton with one-year of exposure.
 Hence, to study the charged current interactions of neutrinos, we need a detector of at least few kilotons fiducial mass, running for few hundred live days.
 In addition, to distinguish neutrinos from anti-neutrinos using charged current processes, we need a detector with an ability to distinguish a charged lepton from an anti-lepton, possibly with a magnetic field.